jeanflower/CountryGame/README.md

 Use the nextjs framework with Google Firebase Authentication to write an app with customer login, logout and a page which can only be accessed by a customer who has logged in.

 This app has a configuration setting which is used to tell Google Firebase a 'continuation URL'.
-After someone has verified their email, this value defined where the web page goes to to continue.
+After someone has verified their email, this defines where the web page goes to to continue.
 That is, where is the site hosted?
 For local running, this is managed using a NEXT_PUBLIC_ environment variable set in .env.
 For docker (including Google Cloud Run), it's managed by setting an environment variable in the Dockerfile.
 Note that this setting is not a secret and must be known to the client code.

 <img src="https://github.com/jeanflower/Full-stack-demos-country-game/blob/main/nextauthappScreenshot.png" width=90% height=90%>